tofitsch/adventofcode/README.md

 [adevent of code](https://adventofcode.com/2022/)

-Each day has a folder with 4 files in it:
+Each day has a folder containing 4 files:

  1. `input.txt` : the input data
  2. `solution.txt` : the true solutions of part1 (line 1) and part2 (line 2)